 I’ve come to truly love creating new writing exercises for my classes every semester: I tend to write brand new ones for each class, rather than reusing them, and I like to link them to what we’ve been reading together as well.
 I’ve written exercises for generative novel-writing workshops; for a course on genre writing in climate fiction, eco-fabulism, and the New Weird; for classes on prose style and acoustics; and many other topics.
 (In the fall, I’m teaching a class on Worldbuilding for Sci-Fi and Fantasy: so many exercises I can’t wait to write!)
 Making custom exercises just for the people in a particular class is a joy.
 This newsletter is a way of getting to do the same for a broader group of people.
 Plus I love talking craft and technique, so I’m hoping this will be a conversation starter for me too.

 Who am I?

-I’m a writer and teacher living in Arizona.
-My next novel, Appleseed, is forthcoming from Custom House/William Morrow in 2021.
-I’m also the author of the novels Scrapper and In the House upon the Dirt between the Lake and the Woods, as well as the short story collection A Tree or a Person or a Wall, a non-fiction book about the classic video game Baldur’s Gate II, and several other titles.
-My writing has appeared in The New York Times, Tin House, Conjunctions, Fairy Tale Review, American Short Fiction, and many other publications.
+I’m the author most recently of the novel Appleseed (a New York Times Notable Book) and the craft book Refuse to Be Done, a guide to novel writing, rewriting, and revision.
+I’m also the author of the novels Scrapper and In the House upon the Dirt Between the Lake and the Woods, as well as the short story collection A Tree or a Person or a Wall, a non-fiction book about the classic video game Baldur's Gate II, and several other titles.
+My writing has appeared in The New York Times, Esquire, Tin House, Fairy Tale Review, American Short Fiction, Orion, and many other publications.
 A native of Michigan, I teach creative writing at Arizona State University.

 Want to get a free writing exercise in your inbox every month?
 Sign up below!